Jwalker10/Car_Insurance_Selector/rational.md

 Now the basics for the project are complete I can focus on any creative additions I want to make to improve upon the current design.

+### Given more time I would add:

++ Better responsiveness to the page for smaller screens.
++ A more scalable back-end e.g. using a database, allowing for easier inputing of new options without bloating the JS beyond maintainability.
++ Use of frameworks and libraries e.g. SASS and jQuery to reduce lines of code increasing readbility and if scaled to a business level reduce load time.

 -------------------------

 ## Walkthrough of skills used